Pompeo Tries Starting 'Snapback' Clock To Restore Sanctions Against Iran By U.N.

 The Trump administration, however, withdrew from the JCPOA in May 2018 and then unilaterally reimposed sanctions as part of what it called a "maximum pressure" campaign against Iran.

-Stepping up to the same podium where Pompeo had just spoken, Iran's ambassador to the U.N. declared the U.S. had disqualified itself from invoking any snapback by pulling out of the nuclear deal.
+Stepping up to the same podium where Pompeo had just spoken, Iran's ambassador to the United Nations declared the U.S. had disqualified itself from invoking any snapback by pulling out of the nuclear deal.

-"The U.S. is not a participant of the JCPOA and has no right to trigger the so-called snapback mechanism, and its arbitrary interpretation of resolution 2231 cannot change this reality," said Iranian Ambassador Majid Takht Ravanchi.
+"The U.S. is not a participant of the JCPOA and has no right to trigger the so-called snapback mechanism, and its arbitrary interpretation of resolution 2231 cannot change this reality," Iranian Ambassador Majid Takht Ravanchi said.
 "We are of the firm conviction that the letter sent by the U.S. today to the Security Council's president and all the references therein is null and void and has no legal standing."

-The Iranian envoy pointed to the council's vote last Friday, in which only the Dominican Republic supported the U.S. push for extending the arms embargo against Iran, as showing scant desire to back Pompeo's demand for a snapback of sanctions.
+The Iranian envoy pointed to the council's Aug.
+14 vote, in which only the Dominican Republic supported the U.S. push for extending the arms embargo against Iran, as showing scant desire to back Pompeo's demand for a snapback of sanctions.

 "It was a disaster.
-It was really something that the U.S. should have avoided because that was a clear case of isolation at the international level," Ravanchi said of the vote's tally of two in favor, two against, and eleven abstentions.
+It was really something that the U.S. should have avoided because that was a clear case of isolation at the international level," Ravanchi said of the vote's tally of two in favor, two against and 11 abstentions.
 "So the permanent member of the Security Council is acting like a child who is being ridiculed by the other members of the international community."

 Pompeo, for his part, thanked the Dominican Republic for standing with the U.S. in that vote and said Germany, France and the United Kingdom — all three members of the Security Council and signatories to the JCPOA — had assured him privately that, despite their own abstentions, they did not want to see the arms embargo against Iran expire.

 "And yet today, in the end, they provided no alternatives, no options," Pompeo said of Washington's three European allies.
 "Instead, they chose to side with the ayatollahs.
-Their actions endanger the people of Iraq, of Yemen, of Lebanon, Syria, and indeed their own citizens as well."
+Their actions endanger the people of Iraq, of Yemen, of Lebanon, Syria and indeed their own citizens as well."

 Pompeo insisted the U.S. withdrawal from the nuclear deal has no bearing on its status as a participant in what he called "a political agreement" and that what matters is the language in the U.N. resolution.